Water Quality Monitoring

 Trash and Debris Clean-Up Projects

 We need volunteers willing to spend several hours once per quarter to collect unwanted trash and debris on our public riverbanks and greenways around the Clarkesville and Habersham County area.
-Gloves, trash bags, water, hand sanitizer will be provided at each clean-up effort.
+Gloves, trash bags, water, and hand sanitizer will be provided at each clean-up effort.

 Water Collection